-Places in reception will be allocated as full time from September.
+Places in Reception will be allocated as full time from September.
 However, parents/carers are able to request that the date their child is admitted to school is deferred until later in the academic year or until the term in which the child reaches compulsory school age or request that their child takes up the place part-time until they are of compulsory school age.
-Parents/carers should direct any request to the Headteacher/Executive Principal.
+Parents/carers should direct any request to the Head of School/Executive Principal.